LaunchWare/launchware-site/apps/gatsby/content/blog/catch-all-exception-handling-is-not-flow-control/index.md

 comments: true
 title: Catch All Exception Handling Is Not Flow Control
 tags:
   - Development
   - object oriented programming
   - Rails
   - ruby
 status: publish
 type: post
 published: true
 meta:
-  dsq_thread_id: '427410132'
+  dsq_thread_id: "427410132"
-publishedAt: '2011-09-27'
+publishedAt: "2011-09-27"
 ---

 There has been a lot of [recent](https://www.ngauthier.com/2011/09/using-exceptions-to-manage-control-flow.html) [discussion](https://avdi.org/devblog/exceptional-ruby/) about utilizing exception handling as flow control.
 It is my opinion that this is a bad practice, and results in code that is difficult to read and maintain.

 Exceptions can be perceived as non-local GOTO statements.
-This can adversely affect the readability of your code and mislead team members as to the actual *intent* of your method.
+This can adversely affect the readability of your code and mislead team members as to the actual _intent_ of your method.
 Let's take an oft-used controller action for example.

 <script src="https://gist.github.com/1245348.js?file=bad_controller.rb"></script>